chadwhitacre/openpath/2024/fork/index.md

 > dominance and control of a proprietor in both the traditional closed source
 > and the single-vendor open source case without confusing the two.

-In 2023, he called outright for [excluding commercial Open Source from the Open Source
+In 2023, he observed efforts to outright [exclude commercial Open Source from the Open Source
 Definition (OSD)](https://dirkriehle.com/publications/2023-selected/the-future-of-the-open-source-definition/):